marcoverpas/Six_lectures_on_sfc_models/README.md

 ![fig_4_emp](https://raw.githubusercontent.com/marcoverpas/figures/main/fig_4_emp.png)

 ### 4) SFC tables

 The fourth file, named [EMP_model_tables.R](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/EMP_model_tables.R), allows creating the balance sheet and the transactions-flow matrix of the economy, using either observed series or predicted ones.

+Both the "knitr" and "kableExtra" packages are required.
+However, we highly recommend loading the latter after the tables have been created.

+We start with the balance-sheet matrix.

 ```R
 #Create BS and TFM tables using observed time series